 Is this what God would have us emulate in our families and in our Church callings?

-Look at the painting below and identify the righteous ruler; is it the man sitting in the chair having his feet washed or the man on his knees with rolled up sleeves doing the washing?
+Look at the painting below and identify the righteous ruler; is it the man sitting in the chair having his feet washed or the man on his knees with rolled-up sleeves doing the washing?
 Who should we be patterning our behaviors after?
-We need more husbands and fathers who are righteous “rulers” like Christ and King Benjamin and less “tyrants” like King Noah.
+We need more husbands and fathers who are righteous “rulers” like Christ and King Benjamin and not “tyrants” like King Noah.

 I believe that these things are essential to peace and harmony in family life and help to reconcile modern understanding with ancient wisdom.
 I realize that there is much more that I have not covered such as the dynamics of men and women in church leadership, etc. But I do think that these foundational principles are a start and lay a good foundation for approaching some of these other topics.

 By understanding the roles of men and women that God has given to us in mortality, I think we can improve policies, practices, language and understanding.
 The world and the Church are constantly changing, diverging and uniting, but we can create our own Zions within the walls of our own homes.